Starting a DPC Practice

 - Third Party Organizations

 Individual patients - word of mouth is still the gold standard.
 Most paid advertising (such as newspaper advertisements) are ineffective, but many DPC physicians have had success with radio advertisements.
 If your model is easy to understand and provides immediate value, people will tell their friends about you.
+Placing a short video like this one from Brian Forrest on your website would likely be helpful.

 Employers - These can be small (less than 50), midsize (50-150), or large (> 150).
 Their needs and tax implications will vary with their size.
 With those that have less than 50 employees the discussion will be fairly simple.
 With larger employers you will need to either understand or bring someone that can discuss concepts of stop loss or level funded health plans (these mechanisms are used to ensure you save the employer money rather than just save the insurance company money).